-[Section XIX.]
-(Section XX, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the said supervisors, together with the assessors aforesaid for the time being, to lay a rate or rates in any one year not exceeding one shilling in the pound on the clear yearly value of the real and personal estates of all and every the freeholders and inhabitants within the said borough, to be employed for the amending, repairing and keeping clean and in good order the streets, lanes, alleys and highways aforesaid, agreeable to the true intent and meaning of this act.
-Provided nevertheless, That the said rate or assessment shall be laid according to the best of their skill and judgment and as near as may be to the county assessment for other purposes laid in pursuance of an act, entitled "An act for raising county rates and levies," 1 having due regard to every man's estate within the said borough, without favor or affection to any person whomsoever.
-And the said supervisors and assessors, and each of them shall, before they take on themselves the duties enjoined and required by this act, take an oath or affirmation, respectively, to the effect following, that is to say: "That they will well and truly cause the rates and sums of money by this act imposed to be duly and equally assessed and laid, to the best of their skill and knowledge, and therein shall spare no person for favor or affection nor grieve any for hatred or ill-will; and that they and each of them, the said assessors and supervisors, will diligently attend and faithfully execute their said offices, respectively, during the time of their continuance therein according to the best of their abilities and judgment."
-Which oath or affirmation the burgesses of the said borough, or any one of them, or any justice of the peace of the said county of Cumberland are hereby empowered and required to administer and to certify the same to the clerk of the sessions of the peace of the said county, to be by him filed among the records and papers of his office.
+[Section XVIII.]
+(Section XIX.
+P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the said supervisors, together with the assessors aforesaid for the time being, to lay a rate or rates in any one year not exceeding one shilling in the pound on the clear yearly value of the real and personal estates of all and every the freeholders and inhabitants within the said borough to be employed for the amending, repairing and keeping clean and in good order the streets, lanes, alleys and highways aforesaid, agreeably to the true intent and meaning of this act.
+Provided nevertheless.
+That the said rate or assessment shall be laid according to the best of their skill and judgment and as near as may be to the county assessment for other purposes laid in pursuance of an act, entitled "An act for raising county rates and levies," having due regard to every man's estate within the said borough without favor or affection to any person whatsoever.
+And the said supervisors and assessors and each of them shall. before they take on themselves the duties enjoined and required by this act, take an oath or affirmation respectively to the effect following, that is to say "That they will well and truly cause the rates and sums of money by this act imposed to be duly and equally assessed and laid to the best of their skill and knowledge and therein shall spare no person for favor or affection nor grieve any for hatred or ill will, and that they and each of them, the said assessors and supervisors, will diligently attend and faithfully execute their said offices respectively during the time of their continuance therein according to the best of their abilities and judgment."
+Which oath or affirmation the burgesses of the said borough or any of them or any of the justices of the peace of the said county of York are hereby empowered and required to administer and certify the same to the clerks of the sessions of the peace of the said county to be filed among the records and papers of his office.